alexle/alexle.github.com/posts/mail-how-become-software-developer.markdown

 > Hello everyone.

 > Over the last year I have been contemplating on the decision of whether to change industries.
-I have finally decided that computer programming is for me.
+I have finally decided computer programming is for me.

 > I have dedicated hours to Codeacademy and Stanford cs lectures.
 Recently, I applied for  Devbootcamp (Ruby on Rails) program in SF, but I failed in passing the interview.
 I am quiet devastated, but I refuse to give up.
 However, as of now I am lost, I would like to learn RoR, Java, Javascript and Python.
 I can't commit another 4 hours to college, but I can commit to programs less than two years.
 So far the only program I have found in Colorado for RoR is http://davincicoders.com/.